AI Use Cases/Software

 The AI Solution

 Revenue Institute builds a Software-native network anomaly detection system that ingests real-time traffic from your entire stack - Datadog metrics, VPC flow logs, application-layer events from GitHub and Jira, and cloud provider native signals (AWS VPC Flow Logs, GCP Cloud Logging, Azure Network Watcher).
 The AI engine learns the legitimate operational patterns specific to your business: when your CI/CD pipelines execute, what normal Stripe webhook volume looks like during peak transaction times, and how your dbt jobs correlate with Snowflake query patterns.
-It distinguishes genuine anomalies (unauthorized API access, DDoS patterns, data exfiltration attempts) from operational noise within 90 seconds of detection.
+It is designed to distinguish genuine anomalies (unauthorized API access, DDoS patterns, data exfiltration attempts) from operational noise within about 90 seconds of detection.

 Automated Workflow Execution